saienduri/Megatron-LM/megatron/core/QuickStart.md

 <br>

-**STEP 5 - Load and Save Distributed Checkpoint**

-Megatron Core uses distributed checkpoints for loading and saving models.
-This gives you the flexibility to convert the model from one model parallel setting to another when you load a model.
-For example, a model trained with tensor parallel size 2, can be loaded again as tensor model parallel size 4, and so forth.
+**STEP 5 - Load and Save Distributed Checkpoint** Megatron core uses distributed checkpoint for loading and saving model.
+This gives you the flexiblity to convert model from one model parallel setting to another when you load a model (i.e A model trained with tensor parallel size 2, can now be loaded as tensor model parallel size 4 etc.)

 ```python
 from megatron.core import dist_checkpointing